CHESLEY MEMORIAL LIBRARY

 Picture

-2021 Great Stone Face Book Award Winner
+Great Stone Face Book Awards

 The Great Stone Face Book Award is given annually to an author whose book receives the most votes from 4th through 6th graders throughout the state.
 In April, N.H. children vote for their favorite book from a list of 20 recently-published titles that are chosen by the Great Stone Face (GSF) Committee.